 - The company must be trading in the qualifying activity for at least four months after the share issue before an investor is eligible for EIS relief.

-The rules surrounding the EIS and SEIS initiatives can be quite complex, so it is important that you get expert advice about investing in such schemes as early as possible.
+The rules surrounding the EIS initiative can be quite complex, so it is important that you get expert advice about investing in such schemes as early as possible.
 But the rewards can be significant; for example, the cost of a £10,000 investment in an EIS could immediately be reduced to £7,000 (thanks to the Income Tax write off of 30% x £10,000) while still receiving £10,000 worth of shares.
-An SEIS investment of £10,000 could similarly be reduced to just £5,000, while still receiving the full £10,000 share allocation.
-Add this to the other benefits and reliefs available, and the potential for the investment to increase in value, and it is easy to see why both schemes are increasingly popular.
+Add this to the other benefits and reliefs available, and the potential for the investment to increase in value, and it is easy to see why the extension to the sunset clause for EIS from 6 April 2025 to 6 April 2035 will be well received.

 We always recommend that you seek advice from a suitably qualified adviser before taking any action.
 The information in this article only serves as a guide and no responsibility for loss occasioned by any person acting or refraining from action as a result of this material can be accepted by the authors or the firm.